Best Practices for Multi-Fidelity Bayesian Optimization in Materials and Molecular Research: Methods

 \subsection{Synthetic functions}

 Synthetic functions are simulated black-box problems where a mathematical expression is used to generate points from a surface to be optimized.
 In the multi-fidelity case, there are lower accuracy approximations of the target function at a lower cost.
 These can either have a fixed expression or be generated by biasing the original function using a given parameter $\alpha$.
 In our case, we use the Branin\cite{mikkola23a} function previously used in MFBO works.
 We also modify a Park function used in MFBO\cite{Xiong2013-park} by incorporating a parameter $\alpha$ to modulate the bias with a similar behaviour to the Branin case.
-The expressions of the functions can be found in the Supplementary Information \ref{sfs_expressions:A2}.
+The expressions of the functions can be found in the Supplementary Information \ref{sfs_expressions:A2}, and a visualization of the $\alpha$ parameter's effect on the Branin function (figure \ref{fig:branin_alpha}).
 The cost of querying the high-fidelity level is set to a value of 1, and the cost of the low-fidelity approximations is set to a fraction of this value.